Wie Melodien zieht es mir (It pulls at me, like a melody)

 How happy is the little stone

-That rambles in the road alone,
+That rambles in

 And doesn't care about careers,